wp-plugins/wp-live-chat-software-for-wordpress/readme.txt

 1. Chat window: A chat with a LiveChat operator.

 == Changelog ==

+= 3.2.4 =
+* Updated url for licence number

+= 3.2.3 =
+* Romoved language parameter from Tracking Code

+= 3.2.2 =
+* Fixed CSS styles conflicts with other plugins

+= 3.2.1 =
+* Fixed plugin "Settings" link
+* Changed message after successful installation

+= 3.2.0 =
+* Compatibility with new chat window
+* Removed "click-to-chat button" configurator (no longer used)

 = 3.1.0 =
 * Major update in the Tracking Code